cassaram09/r3-library/README.md

 # r3 Library

 **r3-library** (short for React-Redux-Resource) is a small library to handle resources in a React-Redux application more efficiently.
-This library creates a new resource predefined with a set of RESTful CRUD actions, but also offers flexibility for custom actions.
+This library allows users to create a Resource handles remote and promise based actions.
+It dynamically generates the reducer for use by the store.

+This project was inspired by AngularJS $Resource functionality for making HTTP requests.
+While the original goal was only to handle HTTP requests, it was useful to also be able to use non-HTTP, promise-based actions as part of the resource's capabilities.

 ## Installation